presbrey/gobsips/README.md

 # GoBSIPS (Go Binary Systemd-Integrated Proxy Server)

-GoBSIPS is a simple, single-file, static binary project that installs itself into Linux systemd and runs as a modern system service.
+GoBSIPS is a simple, single-file, static go binary that installs itself into Linux systemd and runs as a modern system service.
 It provides a SOCKS5 proxy server with basic authentication.

 ## Features

-- Single-file, static binary
+- Single-file, static binary.
+SCP it to your servers and run it
-- Easy installation as a systemd service
+- Easy permanent self-installation as a systemd service
 - SOCKS5 proxy server with authentication
 - Configurable through a simple configuration file

 ## Installation

-To install GoBSIPS, run the following command as root:
+To install GoBSIPS, run the following command:

 ```
-sudo ./gobsips -install
+sudo ./gobsips
 ```

 This will: